Warring States period: Qin unites China (230–221 BC)

 King Zhuangxiang of Qin ruled for only three years.
 He was succeeded by his son Zheng, who unlike the two elderly kings that preceded him was only 13 years old at his coronation.
-As an adult, Zheng became a brilliant commander who, in the span of just nine years, unified China.
+As an adult, Zheng became a brilliant commander who, in the span of just ten years, as seen below, unified China.
+Though not mentioned here, Qin would later, in the 4th century, subjugate almost all western territories (modern day Gansu province and the greater Lanzhou area.)